-(1) Plus accrued interest from September , 2007 if settlement occurs after that date.
+1) Plus accrued interest from , 2008, if settlement occurs after that date.

-The underwriters expect to deliver the notes in book-entry form only, through the facilities of The Depository Trust Company, against payment on or about September , 2007.
+The underwriters expect to deliver the notes in book entry form only, through the facilities of The Depository Trust Company, against payment on , 2008.

 Joint Book-Running Managers